Gifts in Wills

 In response to the worldwide shortage of donor hearts, the DCD transplantation technique was developed by Royal Papworth Hospital with funding from the Charity.
 This innovative technique has enabled surgeons at Royal Papworth Hospital to utilise donor hearts which were previously considered too damaged to transplant, leading to an increase the number of people receiving a heart transplant at Royal Papworth Hospital by almost 50% over the last five years.

-The technique has now been developed in collaboration with Great Ormond Street Hospital to provide DCD heart transplants for eligible children leading to six paediatric heart transplant in 2020.
+The technique has now been developed in collaboration with Great Ormond Street Hospital to provide DCD heart transplants for eligible children leading to six paediatric heart transplants in 2020.
 The teams at RPH and GOSH are working together to develop a new machine that will enable DCD heart donation from even smaller infants, opening up a new dawn of transplantation for babies and young children, where donors are the most scarce.

 Heart and Lung Research Institute